JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 ---

+All the features I was identifying using this method were from the first minute, which is usually discarded.
+Changing the XCMS parameters to counter this took a very long time to process.
+As a result, I switched to [XCMS online](https://xcmsonline.scripps.edu).

+I tired different XMCS parameter sets.
+[XCMS online](https://xcmsonline.scripps.edu) keeps a log of them, so I have not reported them here (yet - I intend to add).

+---

 The features were filtered using the custom R script, `/Metabolomics/bin/ProcessingXCMSOutput-Automated.R`.

 Individual graphs and datasets can be found in the corresponding XCMS output folder.